 However, it’s worth noting that everyone’s body is different.
 Some users may find one site more effective or comfortable than the other.
 The key takeaway here is that as long as the medication is administered correctly, either site should work well for weight loss or diabetes management.

-Which Injection Site is Less Painful or More Comfortable?
+Which Injection Site Is Less Painful or More Comfortable?

 Pain during injection is influenced by several factors, including the amount of fat in the area, the presence of nerve endings, and how deeply the needle is inserted.